 Bathing Water Quality

 In the Dart we have a designated bathing water beach at Dartmouth Castle and Sugary Cove.
 The EA monitor the water quality here every week from May to September, as well as checking for visible pollution.
 It is rare that they find any issues – the water quality has been assessed as excellent on an annual basis.
 The most up to date information, including any warnings, and historic data is available here.
+Southwest Water now provide live data of discharges that may impact the water quality at these beaches on their WaterFit Live page.

 The remainder of the estuary is not monitored for bathing water quality.
 Wild swimmers and those taking part in other ‘wet’ watersports should bear this in mind.
 There are a number of untreated waste water outflows onto the river, and these are more likely to operate following heavy rain, when water flowing down drains overwhelms the capacity of the sewage treatment plants.
 South West Water have invested millions of pounds in improving the waste water infrastructure on the Dart, and are continuing to upgrade the infrastructure to reduce these outflows.
 Waste water discharge points are shown in detail on this map